jadacuthbertson/WSSU_Volleyball/README.md

 https://stats.ncaa.org/teams/559501

 # Future Work
 The Streamlit App could be expanded to include the Opponents Volleyball results.
-This would allow a side-by-side performance comparison of the two collegiate teams that would promote further analysis.
+This expansion would allow a side-by-side performance comparison of the two collegiate teams for further analysis.